Sri Lanka president dissolves Parliament, calls for election

 - Justice Ginsburg in hospital after fracturing 3 ribs in fall

-Wickremesinghe has insisted his firing is unconstitutional.
-He has refused to vacate his official residence and demanded that Parliament be summoned to prove he had support among its members.
+Tensions had been building between Sirisena and Wickremesinghe for some time, as the president did not approve of economic reforms introduced by the prime minister.
+Sirisena has also accused Wickremesinghe and another Cabinet member of plotting to assassinate him, a charge Wickremesinghe repeatedly denied.

+Sirisena was also critical of investigations into military personnel accused of human rights violations during Sri Lanka’s long civil war against a Tamil separatist group, which ended in 2009.

-There were also calls both locally and internationally to convene Parliament to end the impasse.
+Sirisena had suspended Parliament for two weeks in a move Wickremesinghe’s backers said was designed to buy time to shore up support.
+There were calls both locally and internationally to convene Parliament to end the impasse.

-Sirisena maintained his choice for prime minister, Mahinda Rajapaksa, had a majority in Parliament, but the decision to dissolve Parliament shows that is not so.
+Amid the pressure, Sirisena announced the legislature would be summoned Nov.
+14. He maintained his choice for prime minister, Mahinda Rajapaksa, had a majority in Parliament.
+However, the decision to dissolve the house shows otherwise, observers say.

 “The dissolution clearly indicates that Mr. Sirisena has grossly misjudged and miscalculated the support that he might or could secure to demonstrate support in the Parliament,” said Bharath Gopalaswamy, director at New Delhi-based analyst group Atlantic Council’s South Asia Center.